Johannes-Gross/Time-Series-Library/README.md

 # Time Series Library (TSlib)

+The current repository is based on a forked version of the TSlib and contains the code based used to complete a project conducted in the context of the "Deep Learning" class taught during the Fall semester of 2023 at ETH Zurich.

+In the scope of this project, we attempted to add the element of causality in the seminal TimesNet work.
+In order to test our approach we deploy a plethora of datasets from various domains and train different baseline models to compare with our proposed method.

 TSlib is an open-source library for deep learning researchers, especially for deep time series analysis.

 We provide a neat code base to evaluate advanced deep time series models or develop your model, which covers five mainstream tasks: **long- and short-term forecasting, imputation, anomaly detection, and classification.**